Conjugacy problem in groups with quadratic Dehn function: Introduction

+The minimal number of factors $m=m(w)$ is called the {\it area of the word $w$} with respect to the presentation $G=\la X | R \ra $.
+M. Gromov \cite{GrHyp} introduced this concept and term in geometric group theory, because $m$ is equal to the minimal number of $2$-cells (counting with multiplicities) used in a $0$-homotopy of the path $\bf p$ labeled by $w$ in the Cayley complex of the presentation of $G$ (or the $0$-homotopy of a singular disk with boundary $\bf p$).

+In other words, given equality $w=1$ in $G$, one can construct a van Kampen diagram, that is a finite, connected graph on Euclidean plane with $m$ bounded regions, where every edge has label from $X^{\pm 1}$, the boundary path of every region (= $2$-cell) is therefore labelled, the label of it belongs in $R^{\pm 1}$, and the boundary of the whole map is labelled by $w$.
+(See more details for this visual definition of area and van Kampen diagram in Section \ref{md}.)

-The Dehn function of a finitely presented group $G=\la X\mid R\ra$ is the smallest function $f(n)$ such that for every word $w$ of length at most $n$ in the alphabet $X\cup X\iv$, which is equal to $1$ in $G$ there exists a van Kampen diagram over the presentation of $G$ with boundaary label $w$ and area at most $f(n)$.
-It is well known \cite{GrHyp, Gr} that the Dehn functions of different finite presentations of the same group are equivalent, where we call two functions $f(n), g(n)$ equivalent if for some constants $A,B,C,D\ge 1$ we have
+The Dehn function of a finitely presented group $G=\la X\mid R\ra$ is the smallest function $f(n)$ such that for every word $w$ of length at most $n$ in the alphabet $X^{\pm 1}$, which is equal to $1$ in $G$, the area of $w$ is at most $f(n)$.